 In June 2022, we completed the sale of the real property where our manufacturing facility in Massachusetts is located.
 In connection with this sale, we entered into a two-year leaseback of the facility.
 This sale-leaseback transaction resulted in a net cash inflow of approximately \$14.9 million, after repayment of the existing mortgage and settlement of related sale expenses.
 In September 2023, we signed a lease for a new location with less square footage and completed the move to this location in June 2024.
 As we expand our use of contract manufacturers, we will continue to look for ways to reduce our real estate footprint.
 In March 2024, we completed the sale of our corporate headquarters real property in Arizona.
-The sale resulted in a net cash inflow of approximately \$2.5 million, after settlement of related sale expenses.
-Following the closing of this transaction, we entered into a lease agreement for a new office for our corporate headquarters, which commenced during the third quarter of fiscal year 2024.
-In addition, we are evaluating business continuity and resiliency within our operations, our management information systems, and our needs to allow for greater efficiencies and to ensure our infrastructure can support our future growth plans.
+The sale resulted in a net cash inflow of approximately \$2.5 million, after settlement of fiscal year 2024.
+In addition, we are evaluating business continuity and resiliency within our operations, our management information systems, and our needs to allow for greater efficiencies and to ensure our infrastructure constructure growth plans.
 As a capital equipment manufacturer, we will continue to invest in our business to drive future growth.